Engineering-Research-and-Development/IDS-testbed/README.md

 DAPS/keys
 ```

-Add the certificate provided by the local CA, newly created by the local CA or provided by Fraunhofer AISEC.
-Place the certificate at the folder `DAPS/keys/omejdn/` with name `omejdn.key` to avoid dependency issues later on.
+Add the certificate provided by the local CA, newly created by the local CA or provided by a third party CA. Place the certificate at the folder `DAPS/keys/omejdn/` with name `omejdn.key` to avoid dependency issues later on.

 ## Adding the clients to the DAPS